 Last Updated on

-Mexico City is home to the largest celebrations, but Oaxaca has some of the most spiritual and unique Día de los Muertos traditions.
+Mexico City is home to the largest celebrations, including the famous Mexico City Day of the Dead Parade.
+But Oaxaca has some of the most spiritual and unique Día de los Muertos traditions.
 Guided Day of the Dead tours to Oaxaca sell out each year, but it is possible to visit on your own.
 Read on for my best tips on how to visit Oaxaca City for Day of the Dead without a tour: what to do, where to stay, and how to have an authentic Day of the Dead experience in Oaxaca!

 Where is Oaxaca?

 Oaxaca City (pronounced “wah-HAH-kah” with the emphasis on the “HAH”) is the capital of the state of the same name, located in Southwestern Mexico.
 The area is known for indigenous cultures including Zapotecs and Mixtecs, as well as historical sites at Monte Albán and Mitla.
 And, of course, its magical Day of the Dead celebrations!